SyncfusionExamples/getting-started-with-the-blazor-breadcrumb-component/README.md

 ### Templates

-Blazor has [templated](https://blazor.syncfusion.com/documentation/breadcrumb/templates?utm_source=github&utm_medium=listing&utm_campaign=blazor-navigations-github-samples) components which accepts one or more UI segments as input that can be rendered as part of the component during component rendering
+Blazor has [templated](https://blazor.syncfusion.com/documentation/breadcrumb/templates?utm_source=github&utm_medium=listing&utm_campaign=blazor-navigations-github-samples) components which accepts one or more UI segments as input that can be rendered as part of the component during component rendering.

 ### Menu mode